No booking fees on the app

 London to Brighton train travel guide

-Travelling by train from London to Brighton is efficient and offers a scenic and comfortable experience.
-With frequent departures from London, you can reach Brighton in just 1h 2m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from London to Brighton is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from London, you can arrive at Brighton in just 58m, making it a quick and convenient option for travelling between these two places.

 Planning and booking